vercel/next.js/docs/routing/introduction.md

 Any `<Link />` in the viewport (initially or through scroll) will be prefetched by default (including the corresponding data) for pages using [Static Generation](/docs/basic-features/data-fetching/get-static-props.md).
 The corresponding data for [server-rendered](/docs/basic-features/data-fetching/get-server-side-props.md) routes is _not_ prefetched.

+Also note that when navigating to another page using `<Link />` even tough routing happens client side, the data for that page (via `GetServerSideProps`) _is_ fetched before navigating to the new route.

 ### Linking to dynamic paths

 You can also use interpolation to create the path, which comes in handy for [dynamic route segments](#dynamic-route-segments).
 For example, to show a list of posts which have been passed to the component as a prop: